bay-area-nixos-user-group/bay-area-nixos-user-group.github.io/index.md

 Presentation
 - Title: Introduction to Nix/NixOS and All That
 - Speaker: Ian-Woo Kim
-- Blog and video recording: https://begriffs.com/posts/2016-08-08-intro-to-nixos.html
+- [Blog and video recording](https://begriffs.com/posts/2016-08-08-intro-to-nixos.html) thanks to Joe Nelson